 We were worried that a two year old would lose interest but he loved finding the signs and answering the easier questions, whilst we took to tackling the map work!
 The path ended up taking you all over the site which included some fairly big hills but as it was all buggy friendly, it was only us that suffered them, the kids sat happily in their nice dry chariot!
 Older children would have no issues with the walk and would definitely be able to handle the map and the quiz aspects.

 At the end, make your way up to the play park and see if you can spot the Gruffalo keeping an eye on things in the woods.
+He had gone for a while, but he’s recently returned and you can also find Stickman if you look carefully!
 If you’re feeling particularly adventurous, there’s even Go Ape on site, with courses for both adults and children.
 Or, if you’re more like me, then there’s a cafe there too!

 Haldon Forest Park is just outside of Exeter in Devon.
 The site is signposted with brown signs and can be found by sat nav at EX6 7XR.
 Parking is on site and is a little pricey but they will accept card payments for it if you go into the shop.
 Likewise, activity packs and the Gruffalo trail map can be purchased from there.
 The site contains plenty of walking and biking trails some of which require more exertion than others.
 Both of the trails I’ve mentioned are nice, easy walks aimed at little legs and are completely accessible for buggies as they’re almost completely on paths.
 That said, I’d make sure it’s an off-road buggy, just for the suspension aspect!